Character and Potential

 Thinking about this idea of character and potential and remembering how it played out in the life of Seabiscuit, two application points emerge to focus on as we encounter potential.

 - Potential means very little if character is not developed.

 - Focus on character, and potential will take care of itself.

 The Bible says character is developed through endurance of suffering (Romans 5:3-5).
 This truth was certainly seen in Seabiscuit, and we all know it’s true in our own lives too.

 This idea of potential being determined by character exists as a life principle we can embrace at every stage and in every season.
-It’s why parents can’t shield their children from all of life’s struggles, but instead should focus on character development within whatever life hands their children.
+It’s why parents can’t shield their children from all of life’s struggles but instead should focus on character development within whatever life hands them.